 The 2D view has use but we do dive and record the track in a 3D world.
 We can visualise this by loading the UWIS log file into Global Mapper and using the really neat 3D viewing option:

-Working in 3D we can extract more information from the path – the actual track of the diver in context of where the other divers swam.
+Furthermore, working in 3D we can extract more information from the path – the actual track of the diver in context of where the other divers swam.
 In this clip we follow one diver into Capernwray and around one of the features.
 Adding in the photogrammetry model is the next step:

-Diving with a Purpose
+Diving with a Purpose: Photogrammetry and UWIS